How 'freakosystems' are becoming the norm

 What are freakosystems?

 "Freakosystems," also called novel ecosystems, are "autonomous, wild ecosystems that deviate from natural baselines because of human activities," said Jens-Christian Svenning, an ecologist and professor at Denmark's Aarhus University, to the BBC.
-They may "contain combinations of species never before seen in history: with some native species living alongside other species introduced by humans beyond their historically recorded ranges or driven into new locations by climate change."
+They may "contain combinations of species never before seen in history, with some native species living alongside other species introduced by humans beyond their historically recorded ranges or driven into new locations by climate change."

 Hawaii is a prime example of this.
 The isolated nature of the state made it a "petri dish for the emergence of unique species," said the BBC.
-Due to human influence, "we've lost about 100 different plant species" and "60% of our bird species have all gone extinct since we arrived," Corey Tarwater, an associate professor and ecologist at the University of Wyoming, said to USA Today.
+Due to human influence, "we have lost about 100 different plant species," and "60% of our bird species have all gone extinct since we arrived," Corey Tarwater, an associate professor and ecologist at the University of Wyoming, said to USA Today.
 Furthermore, "about 40% of the species on the U.S. threatened and endangered species list are in Hawaii," despite the state only making up about 1% of the country's landmass.

-Subscribe to The Week
+The Week

 Escape your echo chamber.
 Get the facts behind the news, plus analysis from multiple perspectives.